Ry-F3/BorgLite/README.md

 * 74: E501 line too long (84 > 79 characters)
 * 79: E501 line too long (149 > 79 characters)
 * 83: W293 blank line contains whitespace

+### **Explaining development choices:**

+After seeking advice from my friend, he informed me that in most cases, it is considered best practice to include an else block to handle scenarios that don't meet the conditions of the if/elif statements.
+However, he also mentioned that if you are specifically anticipating certain values and want to handle them individually, using only if/elif statements without an else block can be acceptable.
+He provided an example from his job, where he checks URLs in this manner.

+Regarding the use of "pass," (starting from line 559) he advised that it is more commonly employed in function and class definitions when you need a placeholder that doesn't perform any actions.
+For instance, he personally uses it while constructing form classes in Django.

+He recommended documenting this specific approach, explaining the rationale behind omitting the else block or using "pass."

+### **Rationale:**

+The syntax in the code (line 559) follows a specific structure to handle different scenarios based on the values of choice and <code>backstory_index</code>.
+Each section of the code corresponds to a specific combination of these values and performs certain actions accordingly.

+The pass statement is used as a placeholder in the else blocks where no additional actions are required.
+It essentially acts as a no-operation statement, indicating that the code should continue execution without performing any specific operations in those cases.

+The use of pass is justified when the intention is to explicitly omit any additional code execution for those specific scenarios.
+By using pass, it clearly communicates that no further actions are necessary and prevents any unintended behavior or potential errors that may arise from leaving the else blocks empty.

+In summary, the pass statements are intentionally used to maintain the structure and flow of the code while explicitly indicating that no further operations are needed in those specific cases.

 **List of fixed bugs**